 Healing Centered Engagement

-We are excited to launch a multi-year exploration of arts-based healing-centered engagement, and recognize its promise for creating equity in youth and community outcomes across LA County.
+We are excited to engage in a multi-year exploration of arts-based healing-centered engagement, as we recognize its promise for creating equity in youth and community outcomes across LA County.

 This project of the LA County Arts Education Collective has been developed by the Flourish Agenda in partnership with the LA County Department of Arts and Culture (Arts and Culture).
 Flourish Agenda is an organization founded by nationally-recognized researcher-practitioner, Dr. Shawn Ginwright, that provides tools and strategies to help young people of color thrive.
 Dr. Ginwright and Nedra Ginwright developed the Healing Centered Engagement model, based on decades of healing-centered work with Black youth and families in Akili Camps in the Bay Area.